 Besides those physical barriers, another weapon to combat airborne transmission is an air filter.
 An air filter can capture these small particles and trap them, limiting their spread.
 MERV 16 filters capture up to 98% of airborne viruses*.
 The American Society of Heating, Refrigeration, and Air-Conditioning Engineers recommends a MERV rating of 13 to neutralize airborne viruses, at a minimum.

 Using these filters in conjunction with an air purifier, helps you quickly change out the air.
 This process helps reduce the spread of airborne viruses.
 Filters are critical in helping capture those droplets circulating in the airstream.
 They do not have a 100 percent success rate and virus-laden droplets can still circulate even with an air purifier.

 Experts are also still trying to determine how long the virus lives on surfaces.
 This determines the risk involved in changing out those virus-filled air filters.

-Protecting yourself against COVID-19 and other airborne viruses require a multi-part approach.
+Protecting yourself against COVID-19 and other airborne viruses requires a multi-part approach.
 Social distancing, frequently washing hands and surfaces, shielding your mouth and nose with a mask, and installing an air purifier are the best methods to keep you and your family safe.

 Healthy Air System™

-Aprilaire also offers a multi-part approach to indoor air quality in your home.
+AprilAire also offers a multi-part approach to indoor air quality in your home.
 This approach helps protect against airborne viruses and other airborne pollutants like mold, mildew, dander, and odors.